Overview

 Flows orchestrate nodes by:

-Starting with a designated start
+Starting with a designated

-Following action-based transitions (driven by trigger
+node.Following action-based transitions (driven by

-Supporting branching, looping, and nested flows.
+) between nodes.Supporting branching, looping, and nested flows.

-Executing triggered branches sequentially (Flow
+Executing triggered branches sequentially (

 ) or concurrently (ParallelFlow

-Supporting nested batch operations.
+).Supporting nested batch operations.

-Communication happens through the memory
+Communication happens through the

-instance provided to each node's lifecycle methods (in prep
+instance provided to each node's lifecycle methods (inprep

-Global Store: A shared object accessible throughout the flow.
+methods):Global Store: A shared object accessible throughout the flow.
 Nodes typically write results here.

-Local Store: An isolated object specific to a node and its downstream path, typically populated via forkingData
+Local Store: An isolated object specific to a node and its downstream path, typically populated via

 calls.